It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 summary

-However, even if the train no longer exists, the memories of riding it remain in the hearts of many people, including myself.
+However, even though the train may no longer exist, it is also true that the memories of riding it remain in the hearts of many people, including myself.
+I

-I hope that all readers will experience a memorable journey that is unique to this modern era.
+sincerely hope that readers will experience a memorable journey unique to this era.